joereynolds/what/README.md

         Include or exclude files and directories for searching that match the given glob.
 This always overrides any other ignore logic.
 Multiple glob flags may be
  ```

+ ## Development

+ Everything is done within docker, write your tests against the source and then
+ run `make build` to lint and test.

+ If you don't want to use docker, install the dependencies listed in
+ `./docker/lua/Dockerfile`.